A1253AI/BPE_Tokenizer/README.md

 1. Cost Calculation for API Usage
 What it does: Counts exact tokens to predict API costs
 Why it's crucial:
-OpenAI charges by tokens, not words
+Majority LLM Vendors charge by tokens, not words
 1,000 tokens ≠ 1,000 words (usually ~750 words)
 Helps budget API expenses before making API calls
 Ex: 500-word document might be 650 tokens = $0.013 for GPT-4 processing (instead of guessing)